alanxoc3/pico-8-work/2023-bwpicodex/README.md

 - Transform    -- later games removed this restriction

 Should sleep talk be able to select rest?
 I think so, like the OG games.
 Sleep talk cannot select itself. (no difference)

+# Next steps...
+- Mock entire UI.
+- Finish python script to try to squeeze some extra bytes.
+- Finish compression code.
+- Then actually do the UI code.
+- Then the battle system.
+- Then improve sprites.